Thais bid final goodbye to beloved King Bhumibol

 For much of Bhumibol’s long reign, Thailand remained stuck on a carousel of violent protests, short-lived civilian governments and coups.

-Some members of the military dropped to the ground as the Royal Urn passed by

-Political turmoil threw up an endless supply of junta leaders and prime ministers, but all lacked Bhumibol’s moral capital with the Thai people.
+Political turmoil threw up a supply of junta leaders and prime ministers, but all lacked Bhumibol’s moral capital with the Thai people.

-Deference towards the monarchy — and the social elites it underpins — is a given in Thailand.
+Deference toward the monarchy—and the social elites it underpins—is a given in Thailand.

 Ahead of the processions, palace aides shuffled on their knees in the presence of the new king, as monks in orange robes chanted Buddhist prayers.